Persie0/Fronius-Solar-Monitor/Readme.md

 ## 💡 FAQ

-### **Q: Can I use the Solar Monitor with other inverters?**
+### **Q: Can I use the Solar Monitor with other inverters or smart plugs?**
-A: Currently, the Solar Monitor supports only **Fronius GEN24** inverters.
-However, you can easily also change the code for your inverter if it can also provide information via an API.
+A: Currently, the Solar Monitor is designed for **Fronius GEN24** inverters and Tuya-compatible smart plugs.
+However, you can adapt the code for other devices that provide API access:

-What you need for that (doable even for a non programmer person):
-- find via an internet search wheter an API is available for you model
+For other inverters:
+- Check if your inverter model has an available API
+- Find the API documentation and endpoint structure
-- enter the API url and response togheter with the solar_monitor.py script into e.g. ChatGPT or similar and say it should change it
+- Use the API URL and response format along with the solar_monitor.py script to modify the code (you can use AI tools like ChatGPT to help with the conversion)

+For other smart plugs:
+- Verify if your smart plug has an API or protocol that can be accessed via Python
+- Find the required libraries and documentation for your smart plug
+- Modify the smart plug integration code accordingly (AI tools can help with this adaptation)

 ---